Introducing the Istrian: Meet Lena and the family behind our newest olive oil

 Where can you find the best olive oil in the world?
 We’re diving into a whole new region that’s likely not on a lot of people’s radars.
 But how did we get here and why are we now singing the praises of this foodie paradise…

-**This is a small batch of 900 bottles from the Oct 2022 harvest, so do *not* sleep on this.**
+**This article was originally written in 2023, when we released Lena's first batch of only 900 bottles from the Oct 2022 harvest, an oil *not* to sleep on.**

 If you ask who makes the best olive oils in the world, the default will likely be an almost automatic “Italy.”
 The Italians are world-class at marketing their food and culture.